freefestivalsculturefamily-friendlyoutdoor

 Footwear (Critical)

 Wear flat, rubber-soled sneakers.
+Late March and early April in Málaga are warm during the day but cool in the evenings, so dress in layers.
 By Wednesday, the streets are coated in candle wax, it's incredibly slippery.
 Do not wear heels or leather soles; you will fall.

 The Noise